Models for differential cross section in proton-proton scattering and their implications at ISR and LHC energies: Results and Discussion

 \section{Results and Discussion}

 In this study, we performed a systematic fitting of elastic differential cross-section data for $pp$ scattering over a wide range of energies, including both GeV and TeV scales, using seven distinct composite exponential models.
 Each model is designed to capture different kinematic features of the data, reflecting the complex internal structure of the proton and the energy-dependent nature of elastic scattering.
 Here, we discuss the results with emphasis on the possible physical insights extracted from the fitting behavior of our models with the data.
-The models are fitted to the elastic scattering data collected at various center-of-mass energies, from GeV energies of 23, 23.5, 27.43, 30.7, 44.7, 52.8, and 62.5 GeV to LHC energies of 2.76, 7, 8, 13 TeV.
-And at extrapolated values at 200 and 800 GeV, and 14, 15, and 28 TeV.
+The models are fitted to the elastic scattering data collected at various center-of-mass energies, from GeV energies of 23, 23.5, 27.43, 30.7, 44.7, 52.8, and 62.5 GeV to LHC energies of 2.76, 7, 8, and 13 TeV, and at extrapolated values at 200 GeV, 800 GeV, 14 TeV, 15 TeV, and 28 TeV.
 The results of the obtained fits are shown in Figures 1-7.

-In most fits of our models, the chi-square per degree of freedom ($\chi^{2}$) values are reasonably small that indicates good fitting agreement of our models with the data.
+In most fits of our models, the chi-square per degree of freedom ($\chi^{2}$) values are reasonably small, which indicates good fitting agreement of our models with the data.
+At 200 GeV and 800 GeV, greater values of $\chi^{2}$ are observed due to the poor fit of our models at high t.
 We have used the following expression for dimensionless $\chi^{2}$.